renesugar/k_elda_archive/docs/_GettingStarted.md

 ## Configure A Cloud Provider

-Quilt currently supports Amazon EC2, Digital Ocean, and Google Compute Engine; support for running locally with Vagrant is coming soon.
+Quilt currently supports Amazon EC2, Digital Ocean, and Google Compute Engine; support for running locally with Vagrant is currently experimental.
 Refer to the relevant section below to setup the cloud provider that you would like to use.
 Contact us if you're interested in a different cloud provider.

 ### Amazon EC2